Etiology of Increased Suicide Rates at High Altitude:

 A Biological Perspective

-Concern is growing throughout mountain communities as studies continue to provide evidence for an increased correlation between living at high altitude and the risk for suicide.
+The concern is growing throughout mountain communities as studies continue to provide evidence for an increased correlation between living at high altitude and the risk for suicide.
 Death by suicide has increased substantially throughout the past years in all regions of the United States, but in states including Arizona, Alaska, Oregon, Utah, Montana, Idaho, Wyoming, Nevada, and Colorado, all of which have some of the highest elevations in the U.S., are reporting greatest impact.
 As anxiety and apprehension grow among the population in high altitude communities, researchers continue to develop theories on the cause for this relationship.
-Biological vulnerabilities associated with living at altitude are likely to provide clear insight to specific physiological and psychological changes in response to specific exposures seen in those only in higher elevation populations.
-These biological factors include physiological adaptations at ascension to elevation, hypoxia and chronic health conditions, prevalence of sleep disorders at altitude, neurological changes, mental illness, and genetic influences as they relate to general risk factors related with suicide.
-The research examined in this paper provides an in depth comparison of various theories related to the associations resulting from biological vulnerabilities to suicide.
+Biological vulnerabilities associated with living at altitude are likely to provide clear insight into specific physiological and psychological changes in response to specific exposures seen in those only in higher elevation populations.
+These biological factors include physiological adaptations at ascension to elevation, hypoxia and chronic health conditions, the prevalence of sleep disorders at altitude, neurological changes, mental illness, and genetic influences as they relate to general risk factors related with suicide.
+The research examined in this paper provides an in-depth comparison of various theories related to the associations resulting from biological vulnerabilities to suicide.

 Etiology of Increased Suicide Rates at High Altitude: A Biological Perspective

 One topic that is creating unease across the western United States within the last few years involves studies linking high altitude to increasing suicide rates when equated the rest of the country.
 Although research confirms the connection between individuals living at higher elevations and death by suicide, there is a large debate about the causation behind this correlation.
 With the sensitivity revolving around suicide in general, and the impact it has made in elevated communities, it is imperative to find answers in order to influence the risk factors that noticeably connect suicide and those dwelling at increased elevations.